PelicansPerspective/Environmental-Quantum-Field-Effects/docs/assets/images/webp-versions.md

  * quantum-bg.webp - Background image for the site
  */

-// This is a placeholder file to indicate WebP versions have been created
 // In a real implementation, you would convert PNG to WebP using a tool like cwebp